Consultant/Board of Directors

 Life for Mothers was selected for Poster Presentation at the 9th annual Western Regional International Health Conference at the University of Washington - Seatte, Wa.- April 2012 - This conference focused on unaddressed health issues, and aimed to discuss solutions to these problems.

 XlX International AIDS Conference selected Life for Mothers Abstract - "Development of a Baseline Needs Assessment for HIV Services in Rural Uganda using mHealth Technology and Community Health Workers (CHWs) to Strengthen Health Systems: A Random Cluster Study" for poster presentation – July 2012 – Washington, DC.
-Dr. Strulovici was the lead author along with Dr. Al Osborne from the UCLA School of Management and William Lee from the New York University School of Medicine.
+Dr. Strulovici was the lead author along with Dr. Al Osborne from the UCLA School of Management.

 In addition to over twenty years of surgical experience, Dr. Strulovici has published several articles and case reports and conducted research at the Microsurgery Laboratory at Baylor University in Houston, Texas.